 - 2.1 Explain how each of the diet-planning principles can be used to plan a healthy diet. - a.
 List and apply the six principles of diet-planning. - b.
 Apply the 2010 Dietary Guidelines for Americans to promote health and prevent chronic disease. - 2.2 Use the USDA Food Patterns to develop a meal plan within a specified energy allowance. - a.
 Plan a balanced meal using the USDA Food Patterns. - b.
 Identify foods that have a high nutrient density. - c.
-Explain the uses of the exchange lists. - 2.3 Compare and contrast the information on food labels to make selections that meet specific dietary and health goals. - a.
+Explain the uses of the exchange lists. - d.
+Use the USDA Food Patterns to put a diet plan into action - e.
+Apply the guidelines when shopping for groceries - 2.3 Compare and contrast the information on food labels to make selections that meet specific dietary and health goals. - a.
 Identify the information required on the food label. - b.
-Identify the information required on the Nutrition Facts panel. - c.
-Explain Daily Values and calculate percent Daily Values. - d.
-Recognize reliable health claims on food labels. - 2.4 Develop a well-balanced vegetarian meal plan. - a.
+Identify the information required on the Nutrition Facts panel and calculate percent Daily Values. - c.
+Recognize reliable health claims on food labels. - H2 Develop a well-balanced vegetarian meal plan. - a.
 List the benefits of a vegetarian diet. - b.
 Plan a balanced vegetarian diet using the USDA Food Patterns and MyPlate.